Blurred image of workplace desk with small LGBTQ2+ flag sitting on the desktop.

 GAY

-Someone who's attracted to people of the same gender and/or sex as themselves may identify as gay.
+Someone who's attracted to people of the same gender may identify as gay.

 GENDER

 Gender is not a synonym for assigned sex.
-It is much more complex than sex, encompassing society’s expectations, standards, and characteristics about how individuals should look and behave, based on their assigned sex.
+It is more complex.
+Gender includes the roles, behaviours, expectations, and identities that societies associate with people based on their assigned sex.

 GENDER BINARY

-In Western cultures, gender is historically viewed through the lens of the gender binary.
-This is a limited view of gender that classifies people as either male or female and sets expectations and standards based on narrow views of what it means to be masculine or feminine.
+In many Western cultures, gender has traditionally been understood through a gender binary.
+This is a limited view that classifies people as either male or female and sets expectations based on narrow ideas of masculinity and femininity.

 GENDER EXPRESSION

-Gender expression encompasses the many ways we each express our gender, including speech, body language, mannerisms, hairstyle, clothing, etc. An individual may express their gender identity to society as masculine, feminine, neither, both, or something else.
+Gender expression encompasses the many ways we express our gender, including speech, body language, mannerisms, hairstyle, and clothing.
+People may express their gender as masculine, feminine, both, neither, or something else.

 GENDER FLUID

-A person who is gender fluid may identify as male sometimes and as female, or genderless, at other times.
+A person who identifies as gender fluid may identify as male sometimes and as female, or genderless, at other times.

 GENDER IDENTITY

-Gender identity is each person’s internal and individual experience of gender.
-It’s about how we feel inside and how we express our gender to others.
-Our gender identity is a feeling that begins very early in life.
+Gender identity is a person’s internal and individual sense of gender.
+Our gender identity begins to develop early in life.
 It may, or may not, align with what society expects based on assigned sex.

 HARASSMENT